 These are well-suited for people who have difficulty achieving depth on a push-up because of wrist pain.
 They’re perfect for leaner athletes, but the plastic does seem to flex for anyone over 65kg.
 These might be useful for beginners and people who want to learn more about proper form but can’t handle doing that from the ground.

 The Perfect Fitness V2 Push-up Handle has something that many stationary sets don’t have – the ability to rotate while you’re in motion.
 That’s excellent news for anyone who’s ready to take their push-ups to the next level.
 The wide handle is smooth and covered lightly in foam, and you can easily achieve new depths when you add this set into your programming.

 - Disc platform means you can rotate your arms to achieve different push-up varieties

 - Can only be used for push-ups unlike bar sets that can be used for gymnastic movements

-- They’re a little heavy to transport to and from the gym, so might be best in a home-gym set-up
+- They’re a little heavy to transport to and from the gym, so might be best just for home workouts

 - Handles can become uncomfortable after a while

 - Users who weigh more than 75kg might feel the plastic flex and give – which could lead to injury